purwar1997/portfolio-project-4/Readme.md

 ## Description

 This project is a landing page for a digital agency.
-Is is built using `HTML` and `CSS`.
+It is built using `HTML` and `CSS`.

 ### Learnings from this project -